openebs-archive/openebs-docs/docs/configuresc.md

     openebs.io/target-affinity: <application-unique-label>
 ```

-You can specify the Target Affinity in both application and OpenEBS PVC using the following way For Application Pod, it will be similar to the following
+You can specify the Target Affinity in both application and OpenEBS PVC using the following way.
+The following is a snippet of an application deployment YAML spec for implementing target affinity.

 ```
   apiVersion: v1